 - Being active most days of the week.
 With your doctor's advice, aim for at least 30 minutes of physical activity most days of the week.

 - Adjusting your diet.
-Talk with a dietitian about limiting intake of sodium, choosing lower potassium foods and limiting the amount of protein you eat.
+Talk with a dietitian about limiting how much sodium is in your diet, choosing lower potassium foods and limiting the amount of protein you eat.

 - Quitting smoking.
 If you're a smoker, talk with your doctor about strategies for quitting smoking.

 - Maintaining a healthy weight.
-If you need to lose weight, talk with your doctor about strategies for weight loss.
-Often this involves increasing daily physical activity and reducing calories.
+If you need to lose weight, talk with your doctor about weight-loss strategies, such as increasing daily physical activity and reducing calories.

 - Taking a daily aspirin.
 Talk with your doctor about whether a daily low-dose aspirin is right for you.

 Being vigilant.
 Alert doctors unfamiliar with your medical history that you have diabetic nephropathy.
 They can take steps to protect your kidneys from further damage due to medical tests that use contrast dye (such as angiogram and computerized tomography scan).

 Also be able to recognize when you have a urinary tract infection and seek treatment promptly.

 If you have diabetic nephropathy, here are some steps that may help you cope: